carbon-language/carbon-lang/docs/design/pattern-matching.md

 We would like a good story here so that adding an overload to an existing function name doesn't break existing code.

-**Note:** For functions argument lists, we also support template / generic arguments, but that is detailed in
+**Note:** For functions parameter lists, we also support template / generic parameters, but that is detailed in
 [another document (TODO)](https://github.com/josh11b/carbon-lang/blob/generics-docs/docs/designs/generics-overview.md).

 ### Differences